 - Noise should be controlled.
 Radios, cassette players, and televisions should not be played loudly.
-Be careful not to disturb your neighbours at night or early in the morning. - Self-control and moderation are to be exercised in all things.
+Be careful not to disturb your neighbours at night or early in the morning.
+Fireworks are not permitted at any time. - Self-control and moderation are to be exercised in all things.
 Drunkenness and all other forms of excess and violence to the person are unacceptable. - Parents should make sure their children are not causing damage or being a nuisance. - > Students who wish to bring additional member of his/her family should inform the Principal and then the Registrar for immigration purposes. - > Students of both sexes will be expected to behave with moral integrity.